KRAVTSOV1506/xerc721_nft_example/README.md

 # Crosstalk Samples

-## PING-PONG
+## XERC721

-Here, we will deploy a cross-chain ping pong smart contract built using the Router CrossTalk.
+Here, we will deploy a cross-chain xerc721 smart contract built using the Router CrossTalk.
 It is a system where we can send a message from the source chain(EVM) to a destination chain(EVM) and receive back the acknowledgement from the destination chain on the source chain.
 So basically, we will send a ping to the destination chain and receive a pong back to the source chain.
 For that to work, kindly follow the below mentioned steps for deployment:

 1. Compile your contracts by first adding `.env` file and run
    ```shell